Hexashehsjbe/1m-pro-by-free-cloud/README.md

 # Contakt:
-Discord : notlit2 [ Do not dm me for help]
+Discord : discord.gg/freecloud or look_123 [ Do not dm me for help]